-We are a party to license agreements with Jenrin, The Regents, and Milky Way BioPharma, LLC ("Milky Way") pursuant to which we licensed exclusive worldwide rights to develop, manufacture and market drug candidates.
+We are a party to license agreements with Jenrin and The Regents pursuant to which we licensed exclusive worldwide rights to develop, manufacture and market drug candidates.
 We may enter into additional license agreements in the future.
 Certain of our in-licensed intellectual property covers, or may cover, potential cannabinoid and monoclonal antibody developmental candidates.
 Our existing license agreements impose, and we expect that future license agreements will impose, various diligence, milestone payment, royalty and other obligations on us.
 If there is any conflict, dispute, disagreement or issue of non-performance between us and our licensing partners regarding our rights or obligations under the license agreements, including any such conflict, dispute or disagreement arising from our failure to satisfy payment obligations under any such agreement, we may owe damages, our licensor may have a right to terminate the affected license, and our ability to utilize the affected intellectual property in our product discovery and development efforts and our ability to enter into collaboration or marketing agreements for an affected product candidate may be adversely affected.
-We have determined to no longer pursue development of the assets under our license agreement with Milky Way, and on January 25, 2024, we sent a notice of termination without reason to Milky Way.
-Once the termination of the Milky Way license is effective, the assets subject to the license will no longer be company assets.

-We are a party to a license agreement with CSPC pursuant to which we licensed the exclusive rights in the U.S., Canada, the European Union (including the European Free Trade Area), the United Kingdom, and Australia to develop and market a drug candidate from CSPC.
+We are a party to a license agreement with CSPC pursuant to which we licensed the exclusive rights in the U.S., Canada, the European Union (including the European Free Trade Area), the U.K., and Australia to develop and market a drug candidate from CSPC.
 This agreement is important to our business, and we may enter into additional license agreements in the future.

 Certain of our in-licensed intellectual property covers, or may cover, potential antibodies, monoclonal antibody, and antibody drug conjugate developmental candidates.
 Our existing license agreement imposes, and we expect that future license agreements will impose, various diligence, milestone payment, royalty, and other obligations on us.
 If there is any conflict, dispute, disagreement or issue of non-performance between us and our licensing partners regarding our rights or obligations under the license agreements, including any such conflict, dispute or disagreement arising from our failure to satisfy payment obligations under any such agreement, we may owe damages, our licensor may have a right to terminate the affected license, and our ability to utilize the affected intellectual property in our product discovery and development efforts and our ability to enter into collaboration or marketing agreements for an affected product candidate may be adversely affected.